What are the Types of Cinnamon?

 Differences in Appearance

-Ceylon cinnamon has a light brown color and thin, papery bark, while Cassia varieties are darker and thicker.
+Ceylon cinnamon is golden brown color and has a thin, papery bark, while Cassia varieties are darker and thicker.
 Saigon and Korintje cinnamon fall between these two extremes in terms of color and texture.

 Differences in Flavor